github-fish/csc-user-guide/docs/apps/lastools.md

 ### Using LAStools

-LAStools is included in the [geoconda](../apps/geoconda.md) module and can be loaded with
+LAStools is included in the [lidarconda](../apps/lidarconda.md) and [geoconda](../apps/geoconda.md) modules and can be loaded with

 `module load geoconda`

+or

+`module load gcc/9.1.0 lidarconda`

 You can test LAStools loaded succesfully with